orangejuicetin/orangejuicetin/README.md

 # Hi there!
 I'm Justin 🍊

-But you can also call me orangejuicetin :))
+Or you can call me juicetin :)) (if you're ever curious about how i got this name just ask me)

 Read my musings and reflections [here](https://juicetin.bearblog.dev) on bearblog.dev